About This Blog

 26th July 1953 the Birth of the 26th of July Movement

 Today we recall the most revered date in Cuba’s history.
-For it was on this day, 26th July 1953, that Fidel Castro led the failed attack against the corrupt Fulgencio Batista dictatorship that would ultimately give its name and serve … Continue reading
+For it was on this day, 26th July 1953, that Fidel Castro led the failed attack against the corrupt Fulgencio Batista dictatorship that would serve as the namesake and inspiration … Continue reading

 14th July 1789 the Storming of the Bastille